KarlaJu/AdventOfCode/readme.md

-Programas en lenguaje C que resuelven problemas de numeros naturales, serie de Fibonacci y factores primos
+Ejercicios resuletos de Advent of code del año 2015 y 2018 La siguiente línea de comando funciona para correr los ejercicios:
+ -groovy <nombre_del_archivo>

-Advent of code
+# Advent of code
+## 2015
 - Día 1 DONE
 - Día 2 DONE
 - Día 3 DONE
 - Día 4 DONE
-- Día 5 Atorón!!
-Ayúdenme perros!
+- Día 5 DONE

-  Nota: Necesito code review!
+## 2018
+-Día 1 TO DO